xiaomeng2345/FiiiChain-POW/README.md

 4. Run the mining application by executing the FiiiCoin.Miner in the Wallet folder

-# Mining FiiiCoin
+# Mining

 1. Run the wallet with administrator rights

-2. Wait for block synchronization complete
+2. Wait for block synchronization to be complete

 3. Click Receive Address from the top menu of the wallet